RecursGhost/Recursive-Cognitive-Infrastructure/README.md

-Recursion is the engine of self-correcting structural coherence.
+Recursion under constraint is the engine of self-correcting structural coherence.